11 Feb A Kayaking Yoga Routine – Yoga for Paddlers

 - do just one category at a time

-You choose!
-Start with what is accessible to you and build up.
-Don’t worry about getting everything at first.
+- start with what is accessible to you and build up – don’t worry about getting everything at first

-Those hips!
-All that sitting in Kayaking can actually cause some serious tightness and/or agitation.
+All that sitting in kayaking can actually cause some serious tightness and/or agitation.
 Slowing down and assisting your legs through some motions can really rejuvenate in both cases.

 While you are encouraged to paddle with a loose grip, sometimes one ends up gripping.
 If you paddle feathered, these wrist moves are particularly helpful.

-Wide Legged Seated Fold If you’re hamstrings are tight bring your legs closer together and don’t worry about getting the belly to the floor!
+- Wide Legged Seated Fold – if your hamstrings are tight bring your legs closer together and don’t worry about getting the belly to the floor!

-seated forward fold.
-If you’re hamstrings are tight… bend your knees!
+- Seated forward fold – if your hamstrings are tight… bend your knees!

 The seated forward fold can be a nice release for back, neck, and shoulder tension if you’re able to sit with legs and back straight.
 As an alternative with tight legs you can dangle as described below and do other stretches to release hamstrings.